-Returns a flag indicating whether the interpretation of commands should stop bool Top-level function called by cmdloop() to handle parsing a line and running the command and all of its hooks.
+Top-level function called by cmdloop() to handle parsing a line and running the command and all of its hooks.

 - line command line to run - add_to_history If True, then add this command to history.
-Defaults to True. - py_bridge_call This should only ever be set to True by PyBridge to signify the beginning of an app() call from Python.
+Defaults to True. - raise_keyboard_interrupt if True, then KeyboardInterrupt exceptions will be raised if stop isn't already True.
+This is used when running commands in a loop to be able to stop the whole loop and not just the current command.
+Defaults to False. - py_bridge_call This should only ever be set to True by PyBridge to signify the beginning of an app() call from Python.
 It is used to enable/disable the storage of the command's stdout.